 • Minimum run time: 3:00 minutes.

 • Each Filmmaker can submit up to three (3) works, as separate entries.
 If you choose to submit more than three (3) during the 2018 season, then all works submitted may be disqualified and no refunds will be given.

 • There is no premiere requirement for short films and episodic content.

-• All Genres accepted, except violently graphic, explicit and/or pornographic material.
+• All Genres accepted, except violently graphic, explicit nudity and/or pornographic material.

-• Films in a language other than English must be subtitled in English for Festival consideration and presentation.
+• Films in a language other than English must be subtitled in English for Festival consideration or film must include English subtitles.

 • Please observe the running time frames for your submission: